eylenburg/linoffice/README.md

 - `src/config/linoffice.conf.default`: Template config file.
 The version created by `locale_lang.sh`, `linoffice.conf`, is used by `linoffice.sh` to read various settings, including the auto-pause timer for Windows, keyboard layout, display scaling, and various FreeRDP flags.
 - `src/config/locale_reg.sh`: Determines additional language settings in the Linux host that are particularly relevant for Excel (decimal and thousand separator, currency symbol, date format) and creates a registry file in `src/config/oem/registry/regional_settings.reg` which is the applied by `install.bat`.
 - `src/config/languages.csv`: List of keyboard layouts and their corresponding Windows/FreeRDP codes
 - `src/config/oem/install.bat`: Script that runs at the end of the Windows installation, before the desktop is shown for the first time.
-It applies the registry settings (all files in `src/config/oem/registry`, including the `regional_settings.reg` created by `locale_reg.sh`), creates `NetProfileCleanup.ps1` and `TimeSync.ps1` as scheduled tasks, sets the time zone to UTC, schedules running `InstallOffice.ps1` after a reboot and then reboots the VM.
+It applies the registry settings (all files in `src/config/oem/registry`, including the `regional_settings.reg` created by `locale_reg.sh`), creates `NetProfileCleanup.ps1` and `TimeSync.ps1` as scheduled tasks, sets the time zone to UTC, runs Win11Debloat, schedules running `InstallOffice.ps1` after a reboot and then reboots the VM.
 - `src/config/oem/OfficeConfiguration.xml`: Config file for the automatic installation of Office, e.g. which version of Office to install.
 It is used by Office Deployment Tool.
 - `src/config/oem/InstallOffice.ps1`: Scheduled by `install.bat`.
 Downloads Office Deployment Tool from Microsoft and runs it to install Microsoft Office using the configuration in `OfficeConfiguration.xml`.
 Then creates an empty file called `C:\OEM\success` and reboots the machine.
 This is the fourth reboot (three occur during the Windows installation) which will signal to `setup.sh` that the virtual machine is all set up now.
 - `src/config/oem/NetProfileCleanup.ps1`: A scheduled task created by `install.bat`.
 It renames the current network profile to LinOffice and deletes all other ones.